isovera/foia.gov-enhancements/docs/annual-report-data-app.md

 #### Foia Report Form Section Two

 A wrapper for the second section of the FOIA report form in which a user can select one or more data types and add filters to the report.
+The component handles displaying a `FoiaReportDataTypeFilter` for each selected data type and an "Add Another Data Type" link that allows users to add up to three data types.

 Props:
  * `dataTypes`: A map of all the data types available for selection and information